River City Bangkok

-River City Bangkok, The Anchor of Arts & Antiques (RCB) is the premier hub of art, antiques and cultured lifestyles center in Bangkok, Thailand.
+River City Bangkok (RCB) is the premier hub of art, antiques and cultured lifestyles center in Bangkok, Thailand.
 It is on the Chao Phraya River on the Si Phraya Pier near many large hotels.
 It is accessible by car or boat.

 History

 River City Bangkok, The Anchor of Arts & Antiques was Designed by Krisda Arunvongse na Ayudhya and developed by the Italthai Group and The Mandarin Oriental Hotel Group, it opened on 1 December 1984 with total floor area of 47,567 m².

 Composition

 Tenants of River City Bangkok are 60 percent art and antique shops, 20 percent lifestyle shops specialized in leather work, silks, tailored suits, furniture and home décor, and 20 percent restaurants and cafes, totalling to 160 shops.
 The four floors are arranged by categories of goods and services.
 The RCB Artery Zone is designed to host events.
 RCB Galleria on the second floor is well-suited to gallery-style art exhibitions.